The Whole Ten Yards

 The Whole Ten Yards is a 2004 American crime comedy film directed by Howard Deutch and starring Bruce Willis, Matthew Perry, Amanda Peet, Kevin Pollak and Natasha Henstridge.
 It is a sequel to the 2000 film The Whole Nine Yards.
 It was based on characters created by Mitchell Kapner, who was the writer of the first film.

-Oz Ozeransky, years after helping Jimmy the Tulip retire as a hitman to lead a quiet new life, enlists his help in rescuing his pregnant wife Cynthia, who has been kidnapped by the Hungarian mob.
+Nicholas "Oz" Oseransky, years after helping Jimmy the Tulip retire as a hitman to lead a quiet new life, enlists his help in rescuing his pregnant wife Cynthia, who has been kidnapped by the Hungarian mob.
 So he and his wife Jill rush to their aid.

-The film was released on April 7, 2004, in the United States.
-Unlike the first film, which was rated R and was a commercial success despite receiving mixed reviews, The Whole Ten Yards received a PG-13 rating and was a critical and commercial failure.
+The film was released by Warner Bros.
+Pictures on April 7, 2004, in the United States.
+Unlike the first film, which was rated R and was a commercial success despite receiving mixed reviews, The Whole Ten Yards received a PG-13 rating and was a critical and commercial failure, grossing $26.2 million against a $40 million budget.

 Plot

 Thanks to falsified dental records supplied by his former neighbor Nicholas "Oz" Ozeransky, retired hitman Jimmy "The Tulip" Tudeski spends his days compulsively cleaning his house and perfecting his culinary skills with his wife, Jill, a purported assassin who has yet to pull off a "clean" hit – everyone she is hired to kill dies in bizarre accidents before she has a chance.
 Oz now owns a dental practice in California and has married Jimmy's ex-wife Cynthia and are expecting their first child.
 However, the relationship is strained by Oz's excessive paranoia as well as Cynthia's secret continued contact with Jimmy.

 Their lives are further complicated by the return of Laszlo Gogolak, Jimmy's former mob boss and father figure, whose son Janni was killed by Jimmy and Jill while Laszlo was in prison.
 Having deduced that Jimmy faked his death, Laszlo abducts Cynthia and threatens Oz to try to learn Jimmy's location, but Oz escapes.
 Desperate, Oz contacts Jimmy and Jill, but Jimmy refuses to help until Laszlo's men attack as they followed Oz to Jimmy.

-Capturing Laszlo's remaining son Strabovitz, Jimmy offers to trade Strabo for Cynthia.
+Capturing Laszlo's remaining son and Janni's brother Strabovitz, Jimmy offers to trade Strabo for Cynthia.
 Oz triggers further conflict between Jimmy and Jill when he reveals Jimmy still wears a crucifix from Cynthia.
 At a bar, Jimmy becomes increasingly depressed at his failure to father a child with Jill, and aggravates Oz by discussing his and Cynthia's past sex life, culminating in Oz and Jimmy becoming so drunk that they wake up in the same bed.